-During fiscal 2021, the Board of Directors held 11 meetings, and acted by unanimous written consent in lieu of a meeting four times.
-During fiscal 2021, all of the directors then in office attended 100% of the total number of meetings of the full Board of Directors, and all of the directors then in office attended 100% of the total number of meetings of the Company does not have a formal policy as to Board of Directors attendance at our Annual Meetings of Stockholders.
-All of the members of our Board of Directors who served as directors during fiscal 2021 attended last year's virtual Annual Meeting of Stockholders, which was held on June 2, 2021.
+During fiscal 2022, the Board of Directors held 9 meetings, and acted by unanimous written consent in lieu of a meeting seven times.
+During fiscal 2022, all of the directors then in office attended 100% of the total number of meetings of the full Board of Directors, and all of the directors then in office attended 100% of the total number of meetings of the Committees of the Board of Directors on which they served.
+The Company does not have a formal policy as to Board of Directors attendance at our Annual Meetings of Stockholders.
+All of the members of our Board of Directors who served as directors during fiscal 2022 attended last year's virtual Annual Meeting of Stockholders, which was held on June 1, 2022.